Preferences

 Scale Project...

 Imagine you have imported an IGES hexagon head screw with unknown scaling.
 You know that it is an M6 screw.
-The project is set to the preset "centimeters".
+The project is set to the preset "Centimeters".
 You now only need to select one point on each of the opposite sides of the hexagon and determine the distance between the two (the Coordinate Manager provides information).

 Assuming that the two points are 0.18 cm apart, you only need to enter the following values here and the scene will be scaled correctly: